keisak1/topography-project/README.md

 - [ ] Multiplatform
 - [ ] Classification form
   - [x] Adding filled forms to a favorites list
-  - [ x Pick favorite forms to fill a different form.
+  - [x] Pick favorite forms to fill a different form.
   - [ ] Share favorite forms to other users
   - [x] Saving that classification locally in case there's no internet connection.